Quansight-Labs/pyyaml-ft/README.md

     in "<file>", line 1, column 3
   ```

+  If you see new errors in multithreaded programs using `PyYAML-ft` that work with
+  `PyYAML`, you may need to add calls to `yaml.add_constructor` in your thread worker
+  function or worker initialization function.

 ### Python versions support

 Because PyYAML-ft is only aiming to exist for as long as upstream PyYAML